DT-PBO: an Interpretable Tree-based Surrogate Model for Preferential Bayesian Optimization: Background

-A simplistic approach to training a decision tree with PCs would be to frame it as a classification problem, where the tree is trained on \textit{(Item A, Item B, User prefers A)} as is done by \citet{qomariyah_comparative_2020}.
-There are a few problems with this approach.
-Firstly, this would lead to an asymmetrical model.
-The only way to solve this is to train on both $(A, B) \rightarrow 1$ and $(B, A) \rightarrow 0$ for every single comparison.
+A simplistic approach to training a DT with PCs is to frame it as a classification problem, where the tree is trained on \textit{(Item A, Item B, User prefers A)} as done by Qomariyah et al.~\cite{qomariyah_comparative_2020}.
+However, this leads to an asymmetrical model which could be solved by training on both \textit{(Item A, Item B, User prefers A)} and \textit{(Item B, Item A, User prefers A)} for every single comparison.
 This doubles the dataset and forces the tree to learn two separate rules for the same underlying preference, which is highly inefficient.
-Instead, as done by \citet{shavarani2023interactive}, one could use the difference as input for the tree and train the tree as follows: if $(A - B) > 0.5$ A is preferred, else B. However, this would lead to loss of the context of the absolute feature values.
-These approaches provide only local interpretability: one can determine when one item is preferred over another, while global interpretability is not possible, as one cannot easily see which item is overall the best or second-best.
-Finally, neither one of these methods provide a probabilistic estimate and both are therefore not suitable for active learning.
-Although, ~\citet{shavarani2025integrating} extend their method to be suitable for active learning by using Random Forest models, this comes at the cost of interpretability.
+Alternatively, as done by Shavarani et al.~\cite{shavarani2023interactive}, one could train directly on the difference in feature vectors \textit{(Item A - Item B, User prefers A)}.
+This leads to a loss of context of the absolute feature values.
+Most importantly, all these approaches provide only local interpretability: one can determine when one item is preferred over another but global interpretability is not possible (one cannot easily see which item is overall the best or second-best).
+Finally, neither of these methods provide a probabilistic estimate and they are therefore not suitable for active learning.
+Shavarani et al.~\cite{shavarani2025integrating} do extend their method by using Random Forests which allow for active learning but greatly reduces the interpretability.